ClickCease Brand Lift: How to Measure Your Campaign's Real Impact | Camphouse

 Before launching your campaign, mark the start date and establish a baseline.
 This involves measuring brand awareness, ad recall, and customer preference before the campaign begins.
 Use surveys with clear survey language to get accurate responses from your audience.

-This baseline is essential for comparing pre and post-campaign metrics to see the real difference your campaign makes.
+This baseline is critical for comparing pre and post-campaign metrics to see the real difference your campaign makes.

 Launching the Campaign and Monitoring the Progress